pergalsk/api-mockup-server/README.md

 # API Mockup Server

-Node server for simple rest API JSON response mockup.
+Node server for simple rest API mockup with JSON format responses.
 Just define couple of routes with response data and start the server.
 Server will listen on default port 9933.

 ## Installation